victor-arutiunov/patterns_in_python/creational/builder/README.md

 # Problem

-- excessive using of class inheritance which cause:
+- excessive using of class inheritance(telescoping construcor) which cause:
   - large amount of parameters in __init__ method
   - large amount of classes